 But that’s just how life goes, eh?

-So today’s post is both a project and a skill – a fun front porch sign (it’s for the Fourth of July, but you can use these techniques for any front porch sign), as well as how to use iron-on vinyl on wood.
+So today’s post is both a project and a skill – a fun front porch sign (it’s for the Fourth of July, but you can use these techniques for any front porch sign), as well as how to use vinyl on wood.

 I think when most people think of putting vinyl on wood – especially for decor – they automatically jump to regular, adhesive vinyl (usually the permanent variety).
 I know I did!
 However, I recently discovered that you can use iron-on vinyl, and I LOVE it.